alokchauhan13/multi-step-prompt-s3/docs/design_details.md

 ```

 ## Report from Extension
 I would like Chrome extension `Advance Focus Guard` to generate report in separate tab as html page.
-Extension should you IndexedDB and following object store to determine "evaluations" and "intents"
+Extension should use IndexedDB and following object store "evaluations" and "intents" to generate report data.

 Gemini API should be used to evaluate these in sequence.
-If needed output of one prompt must be passed to other prompt as well.
-I want Now I would like to derive following stats with the help of gemini LLM.
+If needed output of one prompt can be passed to other prompt as well.

-Generate graphs or table if possible for each following outcome evaluations.
-Create a separate code file for this functionality
+Generate graphs or table for each of the following outcome evaluations.
 This report user should be able to generate by a button named "Generate Report" from extension UI.

 1. Time Spent by Intent Over Time
 What: Aggregate time spent on each intent per day/week.